NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/nrpmd.md

 Meyer-Miller-Stock-Thoss mapping formalism with RPMD but has since been rigorously derived from nonadiabatic Matsubara dynamics ([Chowdhury2021](@cite)).

-The classical Hamiltonian conserved by the NRPMD is given by
+The classical Hamiltonian conserved by NRPMD is given by

 ```math
 H_N = \sum_{\alpha=1}^N \left[